-Having learnt so much from her industrial placement, Louise knew a full time career at Enterprise suited her perfectly.
-In fact, she continued working part time at Enterprise during her final year, and then returned full time after graduation.
+Having learnt so much from her industrial placement, Louise knew a full-time career at Enterprise suited her perfectly.
+In fact, she continued working part-time at Enterprise during her final year, and then returned full time after graduation.
 We picked her brains about her numerous promotions, as well as her career progression so far and how her perseverance paid off.

 1) Can you give us an overview of your career?

-I started in the South East as an intern in October 2014, and became a Management Assistant within 10 months.
+I started in the South East as an intern and became a Management Assistant within 10 months.
 I then worked part-time in the Bridgend branch during my final year.
 Once I graduated, I returned full-time to Enterprise and soon after I was promoted to Assistant Manager.
 After working in a couple of smaller branches, I’m now based in Cardiff’s flagship branch.

 2) What made you want to return to Enterprise after finishing university?